-My Dyslexia Tutor at CodeBreakers® is just like having a tutor in your own home.
-It provides a printable workbook, a video tutorial to demonstrate every page of the workbook, where you can join in and complete your own workbook together.
-The fun, animated explainer video, will introduce each sound/pattern and any rules.
+CodeBreakers® is provides a printable workbook.
 The games provided, also make learning fun!
 The bite-sized activities allow you to break learning into small chunks each day, working at your own pace.
 Many programmes rarely give the opportunity for over learning and it’s this which makes learning ‘stick’, along with multi-sensory techniques.

 The step-by-step programme takes away all the stress of looking for resources, to help your child at home.
-All you need to do is print your workbook, then you and your child can join in watching the video at a time suitable for you.
+All you need to do is print your workbook, then you and your child can study at a time suitable for you.
 Pause when you want to take a break and join in again at any time.
 CodeBreakers® is suitable for all ages, including secondary school children.
-Older students can complete workbooks independently.

 To learn more visit FAQ